-This article explains what FC looptime is and whether faster looptime is really better for your quadcopter.
-We’ll also talk about gyro update frequency and ESC refresh rate which is equally important.
+This article explains what FC looptime is and how faster looptime might affect your quadcopter’s flight performance.
+We’ll also talk about gyro update frequency and ESC refresh rate which are equally important.

-With all the new technologies coming out every day in the FPV multirotor world, it can be hard to keep up.
-“Looptime”, “Gyro update frequency” and “ESC protocols” are one of the concepts being discussed a lot in the FPV community, with regards to the FC and ESC.
+With all the new technology coming out every day in the FPV racing drone world, it can be hard to keep up.
+“Looptime”, “Gyro update frequency”, “ESC protocols”, and how they affect the FC and ESC, are some of the concepts being discussed regularly within the FPV community.

 What is Looptime in flight controllers?

-Generally there are 2 things you need to know about when talking about looptime:
+Generally there are 2 things you need to know about that are related to looptime:

-- Gyro sampling rate – how often gyro data is read
+- Gyro sampling rate – how often are we reading the Gyro sensor

-- FC looptime – how often PID loop acts on the gyro data
+- FC looptime – how often are we running PID loop using the data from Gyro

 - 1000us = 1khz